-Every effort it is made to ensure that the information in this publication is accurate, however, courses modules and course requirements are subject to continuous review.
+Every effort has been made to ensure that the information in this publication is accurate, however, courses modules and course requirements are subject to continuous review.
 There may be changes made between the date of publication and the start of your course.
 For the latest information please see our web pages or contact us directly.
-This document was last updated on 10/2020.
+This document was last updated on 09/2021.